 Index No. PRM-A Capability Category I Capability Category II Capability Category III PRM-A1 CONSTRUCT the Fire PRA plant response model so that it is capable of determining fire-initiated conditional core damage probabilities (CCDPs) and conditional large early release probabilities (CLERPs) for various fire scenarios.
-PRM-A2 CONSTRUCT the Fire PRA plant response model so that it is capable of determining fire-initiated core damage frequencies (CDFs) and fire-initiated large early release frequencies (LERFs) once the fire frequencies (see para.
-3-1.7.7) are also applied to the quantification.
-PRM-A3 CONSTRUCT the Fire PRA plant response model so that it is capable of determining the significant contributors to the fire-induced risk in a manner consistent with para.
-3-1.7.7.12.
-PRM-A4 CONSTRUCT the Fire PRA plant response model so that it is capable of determining the effects of uncertainty in a manner consistent with para.
-3-1.7.7.13.
-PRM-A5 CONSTRUCT the Fire PRA plant response model in a manner consistent with the scope and location of equipment and cables (accounting for cable damage effects on the equipment of interest) per paras.
-3-1.7.2 and 3-1.7.3.
-PRM-A6 [Note (1)] CONSTRUCT the Fire PRA plant response model in a manner consistent with the other HLRs and their supporting requirements (SRs) of this section, considering the level of detail allowed per para.
-3-1.7.8 and the exclusion of physical analysis units screened out per Section QLS or QNS if qualitative and/or quantitative screening are performed per those elements.
+PRM-A2 CONSTRUCT the Fire PRA plant response model so that it is capable of determining fire-initiated core damage frequencies (CDFs) and fire-initiated large early release frequencies (LERFs) once the fire frequencies (see 4-2.7) are also applied to the quantification.
+PRM-A3 CONSTRUCT the Fire PRA plant response model so that it is capable of determining the significant contributors to the fire-induced risk with 4-2.7.12.
+PRM-A4 CONSTRUCT the Fire PRA plant response model in a manner consistent with the scope and location of equipment and cables (accounting for cable damage effects on the equipment of interest) per 4-2.2 and 4-2.3.